thisismypotpie/MazeRunner/README.md

 2. The HUD will let the player know where in the maze they are located.
 3. The HUD will let the player know where the exit tile of the maze is.
 4. The HUD will let the player know how many wall they can smash through.
+5. The maze itself will be displayed.
+The amount of maze displayed will depend on how large the maze is.
+In the running_alg.rs file, there is a vertical and horizontal window display intergers that allow the screen to display only a certain amount of characters so that the player screen in contained.
+If the user wants a larger view screen, these parameters can be altered in the file itself.

 Additionally there is also a map of where the player is.
 The player may move using the arrow keys or WASD.
 There are several characters to resemble different things in the maze.
 Here is a legend: